The large 6m dome in a typical school hall

 Examples of the projections within the dome (larger examples in our Gallery and Reviews page):

 Our dome is built and tested to rigorous standards.
-The dome's material and evacuation procedure are approved by Fire Authorities.

 Emergency evacuation of the dome is achieved in seconds.
 The audience simply sits still whilst the dome slides over the air pocket much as an eyelid opens over an eyeball.
 This also provides a bonus experience at the end of the last session!